larry-athey/rpi-smart-still/README.md

 This is a little bit of a juggling act to do manually, no matter what still you happen to use, but especially so with a T-500.
 But it's not hard to automate this and stop your run once the still can no longer deliver the target proof.
 From that point, you can flip the still controller over to full reflux mode to finish stripping out all of the remaining ethanol which can then be added to another run.

-While there is no heating control at this time, it is on the to-do list.
-This isn't quite so simple because there's a 50/50 split between people who use gas or electricity.
-This will require a stepper motor that can be coupled to a gas valve or a potentiometer on an SCR power controller.
-I haven't messed with stepper motors beyond troubleshooting and repairing my own 3D printers, so this will definitely be a later feature.

 **This project is a work in progress and components of it will be uploaded here as I feel they are ready for prime-time.**